-For those traveling on a budget, the 63-room Base2stay is an ultra-affordable option in a decent area of Kensington -- and a luxury hotel, no less.
+The 63-room Nadler Kensington is an ultra-affordable option in a decent area of Kensington.
 A non-pretentious attitude toward saving money, proactive eco policies, and smartly designed rooms are some definite perks.
 Rooms may be small, but with kitchenettes in every room and freebies such as coupons to nearby restaurants, this hotel offers one of the best values in London.
 Just don't expect Staybridge Suites London-Stratford City's DIY laundry facilities, in-house social events (great for solo travelers), and incredible views.